 Plums and cherries are best fan trained rather than grown as espaliers.
 If grown as espaliers the pruning regime can mean reduced cropping.

-Plums (Pixy & St Julien A) – space 3.6-5m (12-15ft) apart or into a similar sized gap.
-Use smaller spacing for varieties on Pixy and wider for those on St Julien A.
+Plums (Prunus spinosa WUR S766 & St Julien A) – space 3.6-5m (12-15ft) apart or into a similar sized gap.
+Use wider spacing for varieties on St Julien A and smaller spacing for varieties on Prunus spinosa WUR S766.

 Cordons – Apples & Pears